Mansfield Center, CT

 97 people

-As of 2023, 12% of Mansfield Center, CT residents (119 people) were born outside of the United States, which is lower than the national average of 13.8%.
+As of 2023, 12% of Mansfield Center, CT residents (119 people) were born outside of the United States, which is approximately the same as the national average of 13.8%.
 In 2022, the percentage of foreign-born citizens in Mansfield Center, CT was 7.57%, meaning that the rate has been increasing.

 The following chart shows the percentage of foreign-born residents in Mansfield Center, CT compared to that of it's neighboring and parent geographies.